 Among the positives, this formula is made with real liver and chicken.
 The sauce adds moisture to your cat’s diet, which is often a concern.
 This food is also 100 percent complete and balanced for the maintenance of adult cats.

-Looking at the ingredients, this wet food does not contain all of the plant protein found in Kit and Kaboodle Original Dry cat food.
+Looking at the ingredients, this wet food does not contain all of the plant protein found in Kit & Kaboodle Original Dry cat food.
 It contains poultry by-products, meat by-products, liver, and chicken as the first ingredients.
 While poultry by-products and meat by-products are a little vague and they may not be the best ingredients, at least they are meat protein.

 The food does contain artificial flavors (and natural flavors), carrageenan, added color, and synthetic vitamin K. Artificial flavors is vague and it could be anything.
 Carrageenan is a controversial ingredient.
 It’s used in many foods (including human foods) but there is some suggestion that it may be linked to digestive problems.
 Added color is not necessary in pet foods.
 Synthetic vitamin K (menadione sodium bisulfate complex) is another controversial ingredient.
 Your cat would probably have to eat copious amounts of synthetic vitamin K to be harmed, but there is still the suggestion from some sources that the ingredient could be harmful.
 Some people will avoid foods that use this ingredient.